xcore/sw_audio_effects/module_dsp_long_reverb/README.rst

 Evaluation
 ----------

-Try the "Long-Reverb Slicekit Audio Demo" to get started with this module.
+Try the "Long-Reverb sliceKIT Audio Demo" to get started with this module.